 Auto-Darkening Lens Technology Explained

 Auto-darkening lens (ADF) technology is central to the Miller Classic Series’ appeal.
-An ADF lens automatically detects the bright light from a welding arc and instantaneously darkens from its resting state (typically shade 3 or 4) to the preset welding shade (between 8 and 12), offering both protection and convenience.
+An ADF lens automatically detects bright light from a welding arc and instantly darkens from its resting state (typically shade 3 or 4) to the preset welding shade (8-12), providing both protection and convenience.

-This is achieved through optical sensors embedded on the helmet’s viewing lens that relay real-time lighting conditions to the lens’s liquid crystal display.
+This is achieved through optical sensors embedded in the helmet’s viewing lens, which relay real-time lighting conditions to the lens’s liquid crystal display.
 The transition from light to dark state occurs within milliseconds, safeguarding the welder’s vision without delays.

-The benefits of ADF technology include preventing the need to flip helmets up and down, reducing neck strain and work interruptions.
-Sensitivity controls allow users to tailor the helmet’s reaction to ambient light changes versus welding light, and delay settings control how long the lens stays dark after the arc stops, protecting the eyes from lingering radiation.
+The benefits of ADF technology include preventing the need to flip helmets up and down, reducing neck strain, and work interruptions.
+Sensitivity controls let users tailor the helmet’s response to ambient light versus welding light, and delay settings control how long the lens remains dark after the arc stops, protecting the eyes from residual radiation.

-By automating lens adjustments, Miller’s Classic Series enhances safety and efficiency compared to passive fixed-shade helmets, making them ideal for professionals handling varied welding tasks.
+By automating lens adjustments, Miller’s Classic Series improves safety and efficiency compared with passive fixed-shade helmets, making it ideal for professionals handling a range of welding tasks.

 Comfort and Fit of the Miller Classic Series